Orange-OpenSource/ods-android/docs/home_content.md

 }
 ```

 Note: Use another provided `OdsThemeConfigurationContract` implementation if you want to use a custom theme.
-For example `InnovationCupThemeConfiguration`
+For example `InnovationCupThemeConfiguration`.

 #### In XML app